The Scoreboard: The Twelve Kingdoms

 Sasaki and Miyano

-High school, first live and boys.
+High school, first love and boys.
 Boys that fall in love and to fall in love with.
 This is one of the sweetest boy’s love series I have watched in a while.
 It is filled with angst (a right amount!), pining and lots of blushing.

 The titular characters both go to the same high school.
-Sasaki is a tall, delinquent-looking, orange-dyed haired guy who breaks up a fight that Miyano, a short, wide-eyed, tousled-hair boy saw and wanted to interfere in.
+Sasaki is a tall, delinquent-looking, orange-dyed guy who breaks up a fight that Miyano, a short, wide-eyed, tousled-hair boy saw and wanted to interfere in.
 For Sasaki it is basically love at first sight, Miyano is too flustered by the heroicism that Sasaki displays to feel nothing but awe for him.

 Over the course of the series we meet friends on both sides, always refreshing to see main characters interact with others besides their love interest, and follow both of them developing feelings for each other, admitting and accepting them.